nobe4/action-ln/docs/authentication.md

 > Requests](#allowing-github-action-to-create-pull-requests)

 > [!NOTE]
-> GitHub action's provided token don't trigger CI checks[^automatic token ci
+> GitHub action's provided token don't trigger CI checks[^automatic-token-ci-checks-trigger].
-> checks trigger].
 > You need to use another authentication method if you need that.

 ## Custom GitHub token